-Learning how to recover from narcissistic abuse entails acknowledging your experience, setting appropriate boundaries, and taking excellent care of yourself.
+Narcissistic abuse recovery involves recognizing your experience, setting appropriate boundaries, and prioritizing self-care.
 Reaching out for support from trusted loved ones or a therapist is also important, as they can provide much-needed comfort, validation, and guidance.
-While this process can be confusing, stressful, and exhausting, healing is possible.
+Although the recovery journey can be confusing, stressful, and exhausting – healing is possible.

 What Is Narcissistic Abuse?